 You go to the gym to get fit and healthy.
 You work on your cardiovascular health and do some weight training, often in the hopes of losing weight.
 However, during your fitness efforts, you may be exposing yourself to billions of bugs, germs, viruses, and microbes that can make you sick.

-2. The locker room floor.
-The locker room floor may be even worse than the gym floor.
+The locker room floor maybe even worse than the gym floor.
 This warm and moist environment is a breeding ground for fungi and viruses that cause warts.

 · One of the most common diseases that people pick up in a locker room is athlete's foot, which is a fungal infection that causes burning, itching, and cracking in the skin.

-3. The gym equipment.
 When the sweaty people ahead of you leave a machine, they’re leaving behind all kinds of nasty little germs.
-The same goes for dumbbells, barbells, and weight plates, or anything else that they touch.
+The same goes for dumbbells, barbells, weight plates, or anything else that they touch.

 · If someone sneezes into their hand, they can easily send over 100,000 infectious particles into the palm of their hand, transferring those germs to the equipment.